rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 And any other value which you changed.

-## 16b-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1 with OPI inactive OPTIONAL
+## 16b-Modify Reservation to Insert Credit Card Number as Payment Method on Window 1 with OPI inactive OPTIONAL

 *Note* Use this only if OPI is not active (see step 15).
 This configuration will not be supported in the future.